Tim Patrick Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 Discover player props odds, plays, and insights for Tim Patrick in his Week 18 contest with the Denver Broncos against the Kansas City Chiefs.

-Sportsbooks have posted plenty of player prop betting options for Saturday's NFL action, including for Tim Patrick, who takes to the field at 4:30 PM ET broadcast on ESPN.
-Patrick and the Denver Broncos (7-9) ready for an AFC West matchup in Week 18 with the Kansas City Chiefs (11-5) at Empower Field at Mile High in Denver, Colorado.
+Before placing any wagers on Tim Patrick's player prop bet markets for Saturday's game, which starts at 4:30 PM ET on ESPN, here are some key stats and trends to know.
+AFC West opponents meet in Week 18 when Patrick's Denver Broncos (7-9) take on the Kansas City Chiefs (11-5) at Empower Field at Mile High in Denver, Colorado.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .